ZChipman/Rotten_Tomatoes_Data_Mining/README.md

 ProjectRMD.Rmd: This was the R markdown file used to create the final report document.
 R studio will be required to view this file.

+rotten_tomatoes_movies.csv: Data used for this project.

-Below is the link to the data used in this project.
+Below is the link to the data source used in this project.

 https://www.kaggle.com/datasets/stefanoleone992/rotten-tomatoes-movies-and-critic-reviews-dataset